nwithan8/PlexRecs/README.md

 Run the pip command at the top of the PlexRecs.py file to install the required Python packages:

-	pip install discord PlexAPI imdbpie requests
+	pip3 install discord PlexAPI imdbpie requests

 # Usage
-Run the script wuth the following command:
+Run the script with the following command:

-	python PlexRecs.py
-OR

 	python3 PlexRecs.py
-(Bot works on Python 3.6.5rc1, does not work on Python 3.7+)

 Once the bot is up and running, simply send a private message to the bot account, mentioning the word "recommend" or "suggest" to get started.
 The bot will also provide assistance for those mentioning "help","hello" or "hey" in a private message.